picklesueat/data_jobs_data/README.md

 # Scraped Job Data

-Click [Here](https://github.com/picklesueat/data_jobs_data/raw/master/DataAnalyst.csv) for the Data Anaylst jobs dataset.
+Click [Here](https://github.com/picklesueat/data_jobs_data/raw/master/DataAnalyst.csv)(while holding alt) for the Data Anaylst jobs dataset.
 This will be updated with more job data, and more diverse job data as I scrape it.

 The glass_scraper scrapes a well known job site, and  has the ability to scrape thousands of jobs_data under any keyword you give it.
 Please let me know if there are any errors, or just any inefficient code you see.
 There is still a lot that can be done with this to make it better.